For quite a while there seemed to be a very good chance that Peter Pettigrew might turn out to be one of the most dangerous characters in canon.

 • • • •

-While we are on the subject of wands: I think little Peter Pettigrew has a “thing” for lifting other people’s wands.
+While we are on the subject of wands: it would appear that little Peter Pettigrew has a “thing” for lifting other people’s wands.
 He may have had quite the collection by the end of GoF — although he also may have been forced to donate that collection to the DEs that Voldemort sprung from Azkaban.
+As well as his own, since Ollivander claims to have made him a new one.

 He had certainly taken charge of Voldemort’s after Godric’s Hollow.